ShantikrishnaP/uc-applied-data-science-projects/README.md

-# University of Canterbury – MSc Applied Data Science Projects
+# University of Canterbury – Master of Applied Data Science Projects

 This repository contains selected academic projects completed during my Master of Applied Data Science at the University of Canterbury, New Zealand.